 We do the following when working with suppliers and external partners:

-Where we believe that an external partner or supplier may be involved in modern slavery or human trafficking, we will assess our relationship with that partner or supplier as quickly as possible, which may result in termination of the contract.
+Where an allegation or concern arises that implicates an external partner or supplier as being involved in modern slavery or human trafficking, we will assess our relationship with that partner or supplier as quickly as possible, which may result in termination of the contract.
 We also refresh our due diligence processes periodically to review emerging information on our Business Partners.

-The Anti-Slavery Policy have been disseminated and is posted on the global Managers are also required to ensure that their team members adhere to the Code of Conduct which includes principles from the Anti-Slavery Policy.
+The Anti-Slavery Policy is posted on MSI's global intranet.
+Managers are also required to ensure that their team members adhere to the Code of Conduct, which includes the key principles from the Anti-Slavery Policy.
+All staff are also required to do an online training on the Code of Conduct, which covers MSI’s approach to modern slavery.

-All UK head office staff for international operations do training on modern slavery through e-modules.
-During 2021, we are developing a global e-module which all international staff will be required to complete.
-MSI Reproductive Choices UK (which is the entity operating MSI healthcare clinics in the UK) also requires staff in relevant roles to undertake advanced levels of safeguarding training which incorporates issues raised by modern
+MSI Reproductive Choices UK (which is the division operating MSI healthcare clinics in the UK) requires staff in relevant roles to undertake advanced levels of safeguarding training which incorporates issues raised by modern slavery.

-The aim of MSI’s training is to raise awareness of modern slavery and the risks and to equip staff on how to consider modern slavery in procurement and recruitment practices, recognise signs of modern slavery and know how to report suspicions of modern
+The aim of MSI’s training is to raise awareness of modern slavery risks and equip staff with the knowledge and ability to consider modern slavery in procurement and recruitment practices, recognise signs of modern slavery and report suspicions of modern slavery.

-We recognise the importance of remaining vigilant to identify and address issues associated with slavery and human trafficking in the organisation and throughout our supply The Anti-Slavery Policy, MSI’s Speaking Up Policy and Business Partner Code of Conduct set out a system for reporting concerns for employees, external partners and suppliers.
-We also have an external independent speaking up hotline through which any misconduct, including suspicions of any activity which could amount to modern slavery, may be reported confidentially.
+We recognise the importance of remaining vigilant to identify and address issues associated with slavery and human trafficking in the organisation and throughout our supply chains.
+The Anti-Slavery Policy, MSI’s Speaking Up Policy and Business Partner Code of Conduct set out a system for reporting concerns for employees, external partners, and suppliers.
+We also use an external independent 'speaking up' hotline, SafeCall, through which any misconduct, including suspicions of any activity that could amount to modern slavery, may be reported confidentially.

 We continue to be a participant to the United Nations Global Compact (“UNGC”) in support of the UNGC’s ten principles relating to Human Rights, including the principle of elimination of all forms of forced and compulsory labour.